JosueDeLosSantos/TypeScript-Guide/README.md

 This guide shows all the basic features of TS.

-to install TS run the followin command on the console:
+to install TS run the following command on the console:

 npm i --save-dev typescript